-1 reside in Baltimore City.
-The situation is becoming untenable as centers serving our 2 impoverished elders are repeatedly asked to do more with less.
-Our senior centers simply cannot 3 4 continue to sustain these cuts without doing real harm to our parents and grandparents who are most in need of support.
-7 most in need of support.
+This latest cut comes on top of years of cuts in funding for Baltimore s seniors from state and federal sources despite the fact that 41% of Marylands elderly population living in poverty reside in Baltimore City.
+The situation is becoming untenable as centers serving our impoverished elders are repeatedly asked to do more with less.
+Our senior centers simply cannot continue to sustain these cuts without doing real harm to our parents and grandparents who are most in need of support.

 Our seniors deserve our support and respect.
-They don't deserve to have their health and well-being endangered because of cost-cutting efforts or obscure bureaucratic formulas.
+They don to deserve to have their health and well-being endangered because of cost-cutting efforts or obscure bureaucratic formulas.
 We should be putting more resources into senior centers rather than constantly taking resources away from them.
 At the very least, these most recent SCOF cuts must be restored as a down payment on showing our elders the respect they deserve.

-Now, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF BALTIMORE, That the Council calls on the Maryland Department of Aging to immediately reverse the more than two-thirds cut to Baltimore's Senior Center Operating Funds award and restore FY 2016 funding levels to at least those awarded in FY 2015 to avoid further endangering the health and well-being of our vulnerable elderly population.
+NOW, THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF BALTIMORE, That the Council calls on the Maryland Department of Aging to immediately reverse the more than two two to Baltimore Senior Center Operating Funds award and restore FY 2016 funding levels to at least those awarded in FY 2015 to avoid further endangering the health and well being of our vulnerable elderly population.